MateuszM2005/Datalog-Parallel-Engine/README.md

-ParallelDeriver.java is a parallel engine for derivation of statements in Datalog language.
+ParallelDeriver.java is a parallel engine for derivation of statements in Datalog language, this is only a modification of an existing code.
+The other files are not mine, however I do not know who the author is.